JSGandora/artist-collaboration-analysis/README.md

 # artist-collaboration-graph
-Python code to analyze the collaboration tendencies of top 200 rappers according to Ranker.com using the Spotify API.
+Python code to analyze the collaboration tendencies of top 200 rappers according to Ranker.com.